billimarie/prosecutor-database/README.md

 The `gh-pages` branch contains all the code for the [GitHub Pages site](https://billimarie.github.io/prosecutor-database).

-This site is great for beginners who would like to start contributing to open-source projects, but are not sure how.
+This GitHub Page is great for anyone who would like to contribute to this open-source project, but needs guided instructions and tutorials to get started.